November, 13 2023 – Intake

-This program is one of only 10 DBA programs in the world to be accredited by AMBA.
+The DBA program from Grenoble Ecole de Management is one of only a fews programs globally to be additionally accredited by AMBA.

 The DBA program at Grenoble Ecole de Management is the oldest DBA in Europe.
 It offers senior managers, independent consultants, and academics the opportunity to leverage their careers and/or to make a transition into academia.

 The DBA is a program for those seeking to link corporate experience to rigorous and relevant research.
 It connects the business and research communities to enact change and foster progress through original and publishable research work.

 As a triple-accredited business school (AACSB, AMBA, and EQUIS), Grenoble Ecole de Management has designed a program that fits executives’ needs with the highest quality standards: we see the DBA program as a true research-based degree.